No Need to Train Your RDB Foundation Model: Testing with Real-World RDBs

+Lastly, we implement \textbf{RandGNN}, which amounts to a randomly-initialized GNN architecture for RDB feature encoding coupled with a single-table foundation model as used by RDBLearn; the specific GNN follows the architecture included with the RelBench-v2 release \cite{gu2026relbench}.
+Inclusion of this baseline allows us to disambiguate to what extent RDBLearn is merely capitalizing on strong single-table models versus the featurization principles behind JUICE.
+A substantial literature advocating for the efficacy of randomized-GNN layers specifically as viable feature encoders for relational prediction tasks provides further motivation \cite{bui2025effectiveness,degraeve2022r,xu2023not}.
+In the present context, such randomized GNN filters explicitly mix cross-column tabular information, violating the vertical-only design of JUICE.

-\paragraph{RelBench classification results.} Figure \ref{fig:relbench_class_res} presents results on the RelBench datasets, excluding rel-event and rel-f1, both of which have label leakage concerns noticed by ourselves and others (see Appendix \ref{app:experiment_details} for details).
+\paragraph{RelBench-v1 classification results.} Figure \ref{fig:relbench_class_res} presents results on the RelBench-v1 datasets, excluding rel-event and rel-f1, both of which have label leakage concerns noticed by ourselves and others (see Appendix \ref{app:experiment_details} for details).
 Overall, RDBLearn outperforms the others, and is the only RDB foundation model that is competitive with the fully supervised RelGT approach.
 This is notable given that RDBLearn is only exposed to synthetic single-table data (during pre-training of the tabular base model); in contrast RelLLM, RT, and Griffin (and possibly others) have been exposed to each of the actual benchmarks as part of the pre-training adopted to produce the results in Figure \ref{fig:relbench_class_res}.
 See Appendix \ref{app:related_work} for further discussion of these models w.r.t.~zero-shot learning.

-\paragraph{RDBLearn stability.} Figure \ref{fig:ablation} demonstrates the stability of RDBLearn as the base tabular prediction model and encoder hops $H$ are varied on the same RelBench tasks.
-Notably, for every combination except one the performance exceeds all other RDB foundation models from Figure \ref{fig:relbench_class_res}.
+Lastly, we observe that RandGNN performs quite well (e.g., relative to RDB FMs from prior work) consistent with our analysis-based expectation that trained encoders may be less important in ICL settings (as opposed to supervised settings).
+And yet cross-column mixing is unhelpful, hence RDBLearn is still uniformly better than RandGNN.